 In 2007, after graduating from Wake Forest Law School, Collin remained at the firm as an attorney in the criminal trial defense and appeals section.
 His practice focuses on criminal trial defense and appeals in North Carolina’s state courts.

-Business North Carolina has repeatedly named Collin as one of the state’s Legal Elite in criminal defense, including most recently in 2016, a distinction bestowed on less than 3 percent of the state’s lawyers.
-In 2012 and 2013, Super Lawyers selected him as a Rising Star for his work representing individuals in the criminal justice system.
-In 2014, Collin was recognized by the National Advocacy for DUI Defense (NAFDD), as one of the top 100 DWI lawyers in North Carolina.
+Business North Carolina has named Collin as one of the state’s Legal Elite in criminal defense since 2016, a distinction bestowed on fewer than 3 percent of the state’s lawyers.
+In 2014, Collin was recognized by the National Advocacy for DUI Defense (NAFDD), as one of the top 100 DWI lawyers in North Carolina, and in 2012, 2013, and annually since 2017, Super Lawyers selected him as a Rising Star for his work representing individuals in the criminal justice system.
+Collin was also selected in 2018 to be a member of the Equal Access to Justice Commission.